chrysaliswoon/catris-game/README.md

 # Developing a Tetris Game - Catris
 ## Description
 This is a classic Tetris game with a fun cat spin on it.
-The game was designed and implemented using HTML, CSS, and Vanilla Javascript while attending the Software Engineering Immersive course at General Assembly.
+The game was designed and implemented using HTML, CSS, and Javascript while attending the Software Engineering Immersive course at General Assembly.

 I chose to recreate this game as it was one of the games which I loved playing in my childhood and it's still addictive even in adulthood.
 The tile-matching game was created in 1984 by a Soviet engineer, Alexey Pajitnov, who loved puzzles.
 He developed it purely out of interest and didn't intend to make money out of it.
 He was inspired by a puzzle game called "pentominoes," in which different wooden shapes made of five equal squares are assembled in a box.